Fisher Task Distance and Its Application in Neural Architecture Search: Experimental Study

-In order to use the autoencoder for all the tasks without architecture modification, we convert all of the ground truth outputs to three channels.
-Figure~\ref{fig-taskonomy} shows the mean (left panel) and the standard deviation (middle panel) of the task distance between each pair of tasks over $10$ different initial settings in the training of the $\varepsilon$-approximation network.
-The right panel in Figure~\ref{fig-taskonomy} shows the task affinity achieved by transfer learning in the Taskonomy paper for a single run.
-The task affinity found by the transfer learning approach does not give a clear boundary between tasks and may have a hard-time in identifying the closest tasks to some target tasks.
-Our approach, on the other hand is statistical and a determines a clear boundary for the identification of related tasks based on the distance.
-Figure~\ref{fig-taskonomy-compare} illustrates the comparison between the distance to each task found by our approach and by the transfer learning approach in the Taskonomy paper.
+In order to use the autoencoder for all the visual tasks without architecture modification, we convert all of the ground truth outputs to three channels.
+The top panel of Figure~\ref{fig-taskonomy} shows the mean of our task distance between each pair of tasks over $10$ different initial settings in the training of the $\varepsilon$-approximation network.
+The middle panel indicates the distance founded using the cosine similarity between a pair of Fisher Information matrices.
+The bottom panel shows the task affinity achieved by the brute-force method from the Taskonomy paper for only a single run.
+Note that, the task affinities are asymmetric (or non-commutative) in these approaches.
+As shown in Figure~\ref{fig-taskonomy}, our approach and the brute-force approach have a similar trend in identifying the closest tasks for a given incoming task.
+The task affinity found by the brute-force approach, however, requires a lot more computations, and does not give a clear boundary between tasks (e.g., difficult to identify the closest tasks to some target tasks).
+Our approach, on the other hand, is statistical and determines a clear boundary for the identification of related tasks based on the distance.
+Lastly, the cosine similarity distance between Fisher Information matrices differs from both our approach and the brute-force approach in several tasks, while not showing any clear boundary between tasks.
+Consequently, the cosine similarity with Fisher Information matrices is not suitable for this dataset.
+Additionally, Figure~\ref{fig-taskonomy-compare} illustrates the comparison of task affinity by our approach and by the brute-force approach in the Taskonomy paper.
 We note that both approaches follow a similar trend for most of the tasks.
+Additionally, Figure~\ref{fig-taskonomy-atlas} shows the atlas plot of tasks found by our approach, which represents the relationship of tasks according to the location in space.
+Overall, our FTD is capable of identifying the related tasks with clear statistical boundaries between tasks (i.e., low standard deviation) while requiring significantly less computational resources compared to the brute-force approach (with less statistical significance) in the Taskonomy paper.